 The ever-growing popularity of Cynthia King Dance Studio (CKDS) is a testament to Artistic Director Cynthia King’s commitment to progressive dance education.
 CKDS has been a vital part of Brooklyn’s rich dance culture for more than a decade, consistently presenting relevant and thought-provoking work.
-Now embarking upon its fourteenth year, the studio continues to train dancers of all ages and abilities in its newly designed dance center in Flatbush.
+Now embarking upon its sixteenth year, the studio continues to train dancers of all ages and abilities in its dance center in Flatbush.

 Q: How is your program structured?